Multispectral Unit for Land Assessment: Development

 The Philippine Space Agency (PhilSA) started the Multispectral Unit for Land Assessment (MULA) project in 2020 under its Advanced Satellite Program (ASP).
 The preliminary mission objectives of MULA was determined.

 PhilSA announced on June 9, 2021, that a satellite is in development that would be bigger than the ones made previously under the Philippine Scientific Earth Observation Microsatellite (PHL-Microsat) program.

 MULA would be the first of a "next-generation satellites" under the Philippine space program, with the team behind the satellite building on the knowledge gained in developing the Diwata and Maya nanosatellites.
 The investment cost for the satellite is at least US$34 million.

 The satellite project is led by John Leur Labrador and is part of the ASP of the Department of Science and Technology (DOST).
 The University of the Philippines Diliman and DOST-Advanced Science and Technology Institute, in coordination of PhilSA, are the lead entities responsible for MULA's development.
 It is also co-designed with British firm Surrey Satellite Technology.
 Filipino engineers who worked on MULA were sent to the United Kingdom for an immersion on satellite design and manufacturing process.

 Development was hampered by the COVID-19 pandemic.
 Progress continued from 2023.
 By June 2025, the MULA project is already in the testing phase.

+At the ninth Philippine Space Council meeting in June 2026, President Bongbong Marcos approve plans to develop a satellite constellation under the MULA program.